georgiapoppy/Library-Manager/README.md

 Implemented using Classes, Functions, Unordered Maps, a Struct and an unordered Set :)

-Download + Set up the repository and type 'g++ LibraryManager.cpp main.cpp' to start.
+Download + Set up the repository and type 'g++ main.cpp LibraryManager.cpp' then './a.out' to start.

 **Functions:**
 - Add User: 'AU'